tzuennn/name-list/README.md

 - **📝 Name Management**: Add and remove names with real-time updates
 - **💾 Persistence**: All data persists across browser sessions
 - **🔄 Flexible Sorting**: Sort by name (A→Z, Z→A) or by date added (newest/oldest first)
-- **📱 Responsive Design**: Adaptive pagination that adjusts to viewport size
 - **🎨 Modular Architecture**: Clean separation of concerns with modular JavaScript
 - **🧪 Comprehensive Testing**: Unit and integration tests.
 - **🐳 Containerized**: Easy deployment with Docker Compose